 The Trust In Me Cross is a new favorite in our collection.
 The Trust in Me Cross is forged from solid bronze in a foundry in Germany.
-Measuring almost 3.25 inches high and 3.5 inches wide, this cross radiates invites the recipient to surrender to God’s loving providence.
-This is an heirloom-quality piece ideally suited for a friend or family member overwhelmed by sickness and suffering, or stricken with grief over the loss of a loved one.
+Measuring almost 3.25 inches high and 3.5 inches wide, this cross invites the recipient to surrender to God’s loving providence.
+This is an heirloom-quality piece ideally suited for anyone seeking comfort or desiring a reminder of God’s love.
+It is a heartfelt invitation to come to and embrace the mystery of Christ.
+It is also an inspiring piece for a friend or family member overwhelmed by sickness and suffering or stricken with grief over the loss of a loved one.
 This is indeed a most meaningful cross for many occasions and celebrations.

 A Solid Bronze Invitation to Trust in God